dan1eldawdry/Data-Encryption-Visualiser/Plan.md

 * Style the inputs/outputs with CSS.

 ### Week 4: Basic Algorithm Implementation
-* Implement a simple algorithm (e.g., Caesar cipher) in JavaScript.
+* Implement a simple algorithm (e.g. Caesar cipher) in JavaScript.
 * Write functions for encryption and decryption logic.
 * Display results dynamically in the output section.

-### Weeks 5–6: Interactive Visualization for the First Algorithm
+### Weeks 5–6: Interactive Visualisation for the First Algorithm
 * Create a visual representation of the Caesar cipher:
   * Highlight letters in the input text.
   * Display the shifted characters.
   * Show the encryption process step-by-step.
-* Add animation using CSS and JavaScript for a smooth user experience.
+* Add animation using CSS and JavaScript.
-* Test user interaction (e.g., pausing/replaying visualization).
+* Test user interaction (e.g. pausing/replaying visualisation).

 ### Weeks 7–8: Additional Encryption Algorithms
-* Add support for one or two more algorithms, such as:
+* Add one or two more algorithms, such as:
   * Substitution cipher.
   * RSA (visualize modular arithmetic steps).
-* Create distinct visualization styles for each algorithm.
+* Create unique visualisation styles for each algorithm.

 ### Weeks 9–10: Responsive Design and Accessibility
 * Use CSS media queries to make the SPA mobile-friendly.
-* Test and refine the design for accessibility (e.g., proper labels, ARIA roles).
+* Test and refine the design for accessibility (e.g. proper labels, ARIA roles).

 ## Phase 3: Advanced Features and Polish (Weeks 11–14)
-**Goal:** Enhance functionality and refine the user experience.
+**Goal:** Enhance functionality and refine user experience.

 ### Weeks 11–12: Step Control and Playback
-* Add controls to pause, play, and step through the visualization process.
+* Add controls to pause, play, and step through the visualisation process.
 * Implement a progress bar or timeline for visual progress tracking.

-### Week 13: Customization Options
+### Week 13: Customisation Options
-* Allow users to set parameters for algorithms (e.g., shift value for Caesar cipher).
+* Allow users to set parameters for algorithms (e.g. shift value for Caesar cipher).
 * Add input validation for user-entered values.

 ### Week 14: Code Cleanup and Refactoring
-* Optimize JavaScript code for readability and performance.
+* Optimise JavaScript code for readability and performance.
-* Modularize functions into reusable components.
+* Modularise functions into reusable modules.

 ## Phase 4: Testing and Deployment (Weeks 15–18)
-**Goal:** Finalize, test, and deploy the application.
+**Goal:** Finalise, test, and deploy the application.

 ### Week 15: Testing
-* Conduct unit tests for encryption and decryption functions.
+* Unit tests for encryption and decryption functions.
 * Perform user testing to ensure intuitive functionality.
 * Fix bugs and edge cases.

 ### Week 16: Final UI Enhancements
-* Add finishing touches to the UI (e.g., animations, color schemes).
+* Add finishing touches to the UI (e.g. animations, color schemes).
-* Ensure the SPA aligns with the initial vision and wireframes.
+* Ensure the SPA aligns with the initial vision.

 ### Week 17: Documentation
 * Write clear documentation for the SPA, including: